Ravipandey16/MyPortfolioWebsite/README.md

 https://ravipandey16.vercel.app/

 **📌 About Me**
-Research-driven professional focused on building internal products and managing digital platforms.
+I am a research-driven IT professional with experience in product development and digital platform management.
+I work on building internal business solutions, supporting data-driven decision-making, and managing websites to ensure smooth functionality and performance.
+I focus on converting ideas and requirements into practical, real-world technology solutions that improve processes, system efficiency, and overall business operations while continuously learning and delivering value through technology and research.